pirosikick/eslintrc-editor/docs/rules/no-implied-eval.md

 # Disallow Implied eval() (no-implied-eval)

 It's considered a good practice to avoid using `eval()` in JavaScript.
-There are security and performance implications involved with doing so, which is why many linters (including ESLint) disallow `eval()` by default.
+There are security and performance implications involved with doing so, which is why many linters (including ESLint) recommend disallowing `eval()`.
 However, there are some other ways to pass a string and have it interpreted as JavaScript code that have similar concerns.

-The first is using `setTimeout()` or `setInterval()`, both of which can accept a string of JavaScript code as their first argument.
+The first is using `setTimeout()`, `setInterval()` or `execScript()` (Internet Explorer only), both of which can accept a string of JavaScript code as their first argument.
 For example:

 ```js
 setTimeout("alert('Hi!');", 100);
 ```

 This is considered an implied `eval()` because a string of JavaScript code is passed in to be interpreted.
-The same can be done with `setInterval()`.
+The same can be done with `setInterval()` and `execScript()`.
 Both interpret the JavaScript code in  the global scope.
 For  both `setTimeout()` and `setInterval()`, the first argument can also be a function, and that is considered safer and is more performant:

 ```js
 setTimeout(function() {